 - Know and use.

-- Indicates higher levels of selfmanagement, self-control and selfdiscipline.
+- Indicates higher level of self-management, self- control and self-discipline.

-- · Application of knowledge/planning.
+- Application of knowledge/planning.

 - Delayed gratification.

 - Implications for balance of control.

 ELG 08 Making relationships: Children play group games with rules.
 They understand someone else's point of view can be different from theirs.
 They resolve minor disagreements through listening to each other to come up with a fair solution.
 They understand what bullying is and that this is unacceptable behaviour.